Bacis/scam-detect-app/README.md

     - [For root](#install-dependency-for-root)
     - [For module](#install-dependency-for-module)

-## Intro <a name="intro"></a>

-The project is a browser extension that has youtube shorts integration which listens on changing video content.
-Once a video changed, it gets video id and pulls out its transcript.
-It passes the transcript into a gemini nano prompt api which is initialized on launching a browser extension and has initial prompt setup that provides a deep context of potential variations.
-It also follows a fixed structure of response where it defined scam_score and explanation values which are later displayed on a new tab for a user.
-It only warns user if scam_score is higher than 0.9.
-Everything else is disregarded.
-If validation passes, users get appropriate warning.

 ## Scam Validation <a name="scam-validation"></a>

 The `chrome-extension/src/background/index.ts` file contains the main logic for the browser extension.
 Below is a brief explanation of the key parts of the code: